Picovoice/porcupine/README.md

 ### Acknowledgements

+* Thank you @herlihalim for refactoring iOS binding and demo.
 * Thank you @veeableful for adding C++ and Rust demo.
 * Thank you @fquirin for adding non-blocking Python demo.
 * Thank you @dyah10 for adding watchOS binding and demo.